-The appraisal of the Publication Core Strategy DPD has been undertaken by independent consultants from ENVIRON.
-The appraisal was undertaken during August and October 2010 and the results of the appraisals are presented in Section 6 and Annex D. This appraisal was reviewed in the light of changes made to the Submission version of the Core Strategy in response to comments received during the consultation period.
-Any necessary changes were highlighted in the appraisal matrices (Annex D) and included within this report.
+The appraisal of the Core Strategy DPD has been undertaken by independent consultants from ENVIRON.
+The first appraisal was undertaken during August and October 2010and the results of the appraisals are presented in Section 6 and Annex D. This appraisal was reviewed in the light of changes made to the Submission version of the Core Strategy in response to comments received both during the consultation period and subsequently by the Planning Inspector in June to August 2011.
+Any necessary changes were highlighted in the appraisal matrices (Annex D) and included within this report in underline.